Kong/docs.konghq.com/app/konnect/centralized-consumer-management.md

 ## Create consumers and realms

 You can manage consumers centrally using the {{site.konnect_short_name}} API.
-Only Org Admins have CRUD permissions for these consumers.
+Only Org Admins and Control Plane Admins have CRUD permissions for these consumers.

 {:.important}
 > Centralized consumer management is only available for {{site.base_gateway}} 3.10 data planes.
 Make sure your control plane uses 3.10 data planes at minimum when configuring these consumers.